How to Turn a Blog Poll Into a Living Data Source

 Living Content blocks close that gap.
 Two modes work together:

 Proactive mode: You write conditional variants upfront.
-"If Option A leads, show paragraph X. If it's a close race, show paragraph Y." The system evaluates conditions after every vote, with hysteresis buffering to prevent flip-flopping on small margins, and switches variants when thresholds are crossed.
+"If Option A leads, show paragraph X. If it is a close race, show paragraph Y." The system evaluates conditions after every vote, with hysteresis buffering to prevent flip-flopping on small margins, and switches variants when thresholds are crossed.

 Reactive mode: The system monitors your post for stale claims.
 When a poll's leader changes, or a chart's data refreshes, or a monitored page updates, it generates a correction recommendation.
 You review and approve it.

 Over time, reactive corrections graduate into proactive variants.
 The post accumulates more Living Content blocks, requiring less human intervention.
-That's the agentic flywheel: the system learns which claims shift and pre-builds the variants for next time.
+That is the agentic flywheel: the system learns which claims shift and pre-builds the variants for next time.

 3. Signal Compounding